Accessibility statement - Separate websites on tulli.fi

 - The white text on an orange background in the cookie banner does not fulfil requirements.

-- There are texts over images on the front pages of several services.
+- There are texts over images on the front pages of some services.

 - Contrast in graphs (WCAG 1.4.11)